logo

 Miri Segal

 Thank you, operator, and good day to everybody.
-I would like to welcome all of you to NOAA's Second Quarter 2024 financial results conference call.
+I would like to welcome all of you to NOVA's second quarter 2024 financial results conference call.
 With us on the line today are Gabby Weissman, President and CEO, and Guy Kisner, CFO.
 Before we begin, may I remind our listeners that certain information provided on this call may contain forward-looking statements, and the safe harbor statement outlined in today's earnings release also pertains to this call.
 If you have not received the copy of the release, please view it in the investor relations section of the company's website.
-Gabby will begin the call with the business update followed by Guy with an overview of the financials.
+Gabby will begin the call with the business update, followed by Guy with an overview of the financials.
 We will then open the call for the question and answer session.
-I'll now turn the call over to Gabby Weissman, NOAA's President and CEO.
-Gabby, please go ahead.
+I'll now turn the call over to Gaby Weissman, NOVA's President and CEO.
+Gaby, please go ahead.

 speaker